ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 ### Data Collection

 _Y. pestis_ genome sequencing projects were retrieved from the [[National Centre for Biotechnology Information|NCBI]] databases using NCBImeta [[Eaton 2019 NCBImeta\|[@eaton2019NCBImeta]]].
-1657 projects were identified and comprised three genomic types:

-- 586 modern assembled
-- 184 ancient unassembled
-- 887 modern unassembled
+1657 projects were identified and comprised three genomic types.
+1473 projects came from modern isolates sampled during the 20<sup>th</sup> and 21<sup>st</sup> century. (i) 586 projects were available as assembled genomic contigs (FASTA), and (ii) 887 were only available as unassembled sequences (FASTQ). (iii) 184 projects came from ancient skeletal remains with sampling ages older than the 19<sup>th</sup> century.
 The 887 modern unassembled genomes were excluded from this project, as the wide variety of laboratory methods and sequencing strategies precluded a standardized workflow.
 In contrast, the 184 ancient unassembled genomes were retained given the relatively standardized, albeit specialized, laboratory procedures required to process ancient tissues.

 Collection location, collection date, and collection host metadata were curated by cross-referencing the original publications.
 Collection location was transformed to latitude and longitude coordinates using [[GeoPy]] [[Esmukov 2020 GeoPy Python Client\|[@esmukov2020GeoPyPythonClient]]]  and the [[Nominatim|Nominatim API]] [[Hoffman 2020 Nominatim Tool Search\|[@hoffman2020NominatimToolSearch]]] for [[OpenStreetMap]]  [[openstreetmapcontributors2017PlanetDumpRetrieved\|[@openstreetmapcontributors2017PlanetDumpRetrieved]]].
 Coordinates were standardized at the level of country and province/state, using the centroid of each.
 Collection dates were standardized according to their year, and recording uncertainty arising from missing data and radiocarbon estimates.
 Genomes were removed if no associated date or location information could be identified in the literature, or if there was documented evidence of laboratory manipulation.